MuViCo/MuViCo/documentation/improvementsuggestions.md

 ### **Introduce effect features**

-- Currently there is the default crossfade effect when changing index from image to image.
+- Currently there is a default crossfade effect when changing index from image to image.
 Consider adding more effects that could be both audio and visual, such as sound- and transition effects to enrich the user experience.

 ### **Random element**